 Dr. Erkin Erimez is a managing partner of ARGE Consulting, conducting and managing projects on boards, board evaluation, governance, integrated reporting, strategy, risk management, and sustainability with Turkish and international companies.
-He provides recommendations to policy development processes in UN, EU, OECD, CoE, IFC, EBRD, and IFRS.
-He serves in B20 task forces since 2015.
-He is a member of UN Global Compact Türkiye Network, and also a member of Tax, Environment, Financial Markets, New Generation Industry work streams in Turkish Industry & Business Association.
-He is also an academic council member of Argüden Governance Academy.
+He provides recommendations to policy development processes in UN, EU, OECD, Council of Europe, IFC, EBRD, and IFRS.
+He has served in the B20 task forces since 2015.
+He is a member of UN Global Compact Türkiye Network, and a member of Tax, Environment, and Financial Markets work streams at TUSIAD - Turkish Industry & Business Association.
+He is also an Academic Council Member of Argüden Governance Academy.